 “The model of ascension here, even if it is still the ascension of Christ that is in question, is no longer the departure of a mighty lord for high places, but is, instead, one of the most striking images of hope — that archetypal anchor pulling us home” (Ernst Bloch: Atheism in Christianity, Verso Press 2009 p.
 164-165).

-Bloch offers us here an interpretation of the story that transforms the Ascension story into one where we bear witness to an extraordinary moment of a revolutionary hope and freedom.
+Bloch offers us here an interpretation of the Ascension that transforms the story into one where we bear witness to an extraordinary moment of a revolutionary hope and freedom.
 The celestial palace, the seat of disinterested unchanging power, has finally been incorporated by us by being taken over for the use of the peoples of the earth with Jesus leading the way as our Tribune.
 A Tribune, you will recall, was an officer who had been elected by the plebeians of Rome to protect their rights from the arbitrary acts of the patrician magistrates.

 “. . . that religion as both debate and way of life has not crumbled in the face of an apparently inexorable rationalist, scientific, modernising Enlightenment and globalisation of the market economy, but retains a potency and strength which remains far in excess of its ability to explain” (Peter Thompson’s introduction to Ernst Bloch: Atheism in Christianity, Verso Press 2009 p. ix).

 Whether we like or dislike this fact matters not the least because it would be politically naive, foolish and dangerous not to take this fact of our age into account.
-So the question is not whether or not we are to deal with our religious inheritance it rather is *how* we are going to deal with it.
+So the question is not whether or not we are to deal with our religious inheritance it rather is how are we going to deal with it?

 The new atheists and hardcore secular humanists want to tackle religion by a fairly straightforward process of overcoming (überwinden).
 Of course, many newly active religious believers of all stripes also want to tackle atheism and humanism in the same way.
-It is this approach that has give rise to the unfortunate culture wars we are beginning to see all around us in the unedifying spectacle of the often angry bitter and recriminatory debates between atheists and theists in all human spheres of endeavour, science, politics, literature, education etc., etc..
+It is this "all or nothing" approach that has given rise to the unfortunate culture wars we are beginning to see all around us in the unedifying spectacle of the often angry bitter and recriminatory debates between atheists and theists in all human spheres of endeavour, science, politics, literature, education etc., etc..
 This desire for overcoming (überwinden) also lies behind the growing number of violent religious conflicts of our own age all of which are being encouraged by leaders of both small terror groups and nations who are increasingly committed in strong metaphysical ways.
-Everything in this sphere is about defeating the perceived "enemy" with a more powerful argument, a more powerful metaphysics or more powerful tactics of violence.
-But it is clear that this kind of power play cuts clearly against our own liberal desire for the existence of a plurality of voices within our society and, in consequence, I do not believe we should be supporting, in any shape of form, such tactics.
+Everything in this sphere is about defeating the perceived “enemy” with a more powerful metaphysics or more powerful tactics of violence.
+But it is clear that this kind of power play cuts clearly against our own liberal desire for the existence of a plurality of voices within our society and, in consequence, I do not believe we should be supporting, in any shape or form, such tactics.

 In my mind this requires us to commit to an ongoing attempt to affect change by finding ways to incorporate, twist or weaken aspects of our inherited religious culture (verwindung).
 (This is the “weak thought” of Gianni Vattimo — il pensiero debole).
 It seems to me that only by doing this that will we genuinely achieve the kind of liberal society we desire.
 Verwindung, verwindung, verwindung should be our public proclamation at every step along the way.

-We need to be smart about this because religion is not going away, so let's take the Ascension story, the story of Pentecost and all the other religious stories we inherit and reinterpret them in ways that pull us towards local autonomy, free discussion, the rejection of coercion and of the ideal of uniformity, the protection of minorities, and the separation of church and state.
+We need to be smart about this because religion is not going away, so let’s take the Ascension story, the story of Pentecost and all the other religious stories we inherit and show how we may reinterpret them in ways that pull us towards local autonomy, free discussion, the rejection of coercion and of the ideal of uniformity, the protection of minorities, and the separation of church and state.

 But to conclude I want to be absolutely clear about something.
-I'm not just offering you my comments merely in the spirit of political expediency - though I hope my comments are, indeed, politically expedient.
+I’m not just offering you my comments merely in the spirit of political expediency — though I hope my comments are, indeed, politically expedient.
 No, in the end I offer them because, when it remains open to kind of reinterpretation, transformation, incorporation, twisting and weakening that Bloch and the other thinkers I bring before you engage in, I think there is something about the Christian tradition that can help us move consistently and determinedly towards the conversationally driven democratic, freedoms I have already mentioned.
-Such a movement is the closest thing to truth I know.
+Such a movement is still the closest thing to truth I know.